-In these passages Paul told the Corinthian Church that they should forgive one of its members who was committing a significant sin.
-Evidently this person was having an affair with his step-mother, and the Church was not doing anything about it.
+In this daily Bible reading Paul told the Corinthian Church that they should forgive one of its members who they had seriously admonished for committing a significant sin.
+Evidently this person was having an affair with his step-mother.

 When Paul learned this, he admonished the church to remove the person from the church.
 Paul said this person’s action would corrupt the church if he remained in the church.
 Paul then said regarding this person, “I have decided to deliver such a one to Satan for the destruction of his flesh so that his spirit may be saved in the day of the Lord.”